Fan Fic / Solar Winds

 - Evil Chancellor: Sue starts out as one, then quickly graduates to The Usurper.

 - Gilded Cage: Blaine viewed the Fire Nation palace as this.
+A happier version as he had good parents and could escape when he really wanted to.

 - Good Parents: Burt Hummel, Rachel's adoptive parents, and Blaine's Father Lord are all examples.